estebanmunchjones2019/react-hooks-article/readme.md

 Some notes about the code:

-- Components that use counterGlobal won't be re-rendered just for the fact that variable changes, but because we'll trigger a setCounter inside each interested component.
+- Components that use `counterGlobal` won't be re-rendered just for the fact that variable `globalCounter` changes, but because we'll trigger a setCounter of each interested component.

-- Register the interested components: the first time an interested component calls the hook (when being mounted to the Virtual DOM), we need to add the `setCounter` function pointer to an array, called `listeners`.
+- Registration of the interested components:

+  1. the first time an interested component calls the hook (when being mounted to the Virtual DOM), we need to add the `setCounter` function pointer to an array, called `listeners`.
 Each setCounter pointer is linked to the component that called the hook.
-That way, every time we call the useState functions referenced in the array, every component will re-render, and that way, they will be able to display the updated value of the global variable `globalCounter`.
+  2. That way, every time we call the useState functions referenced in the array, every component will re-render, and that way, they will be able to display the updated value of the global variable `globalCounter`.

 - An important note about the `listeners` array. is that the first `setCounter` function there corresponds the most parent component in the app that uses that hook, then we have the children's functions, grandchildren, and so on.
-That way, we ensure that when there's a change of state, the first to component to know about it is the most parent component, and not the children.
+That way, we ensure that when there's a change of state, the first component to know about it is the most parent component, and not the children.
 If we hadn't this specific order in `listeners` we could have this error on the console:
   ```bash
    Warning: Cannot update a component (`ProductItem`) while rendering a different component (`ProductItem`).
 To locate the bad setState() call inside `ProductItem`, follow the stack trace as described in https://fb.me/setstate-in-render
       in ProductItem (at Products.js:15)